Ethan Allen boating accident: Boat

-There was a rumor that the glass windows on the boat had acted like a box, trapping the passengers inside.
-However, it was later established by the National Transportation Safety Board (NTSB) that there were no glass windows; they were made of acrylic glass and fitted in a swing-up frame.
-The frame attached to the overhead canopy.
-At the time of the sinking, they were swung up and out of the way.
-They remained in that position even with the boat sinking and were still up when the boat was recovered.
-There were 47 passengers on the boat on the day of the incident.
+The Ethan Allen was constructed in 1964 at a Rhode Island shipyard for use as a small passenger vessel by a company in Groton, Connecticut.
+It was initially named the Double Dolphin.
+Pursuant to a 1976 certificate of inspection from the United States Coast Guard, the ship was stable to carry 48 passengers and two crew members.
+At some point between 1966 and 1979, a metal canvas canopy was installed on Double Dolphin.

+In 1979, Shoreline Cruises of Lake George purchased a fleet of small vessels for operation on the lake, including the Double Dolphin.
+Because Shoreline operated the ship, which they renamed the Ethan Allen, solely on state waters, it was no longer subject to inspection by the Coast Guard; oversight fell to the New York State Office of Parks.
+In 1989, Ethan Allens metal canopy was replaced with a heavier wooden canopy and plexiglas windows were installed.

+The owner of Shoreline Cruises told the National Transportation Safety Board (NTSB) that, at the height of the tourist season in 2005, Ethan Allen and its two similarly sized sister vessels transported approximately 300 passengers per day combined.

 Sinking

 The boat was carrying a tourist group, the Trenton Travelers, based out of Trenton, Michigan.
 The group included senior citizens from Michigan and Ohio.
 They were on an hour-long fall foliage tour on the lake.
-When the boat capsized it sent about 47 passengers and crew, including the captain into the water.
-The boat sank in water about 70 feet deep, and witnesses told officials that passengers had not been wearing life preservers.
+When the boat capsized it sent about 47 passengers and crew, including the captain, into the water.
+At the time of the sinking, the ship's windows were swung open.
+They remained in that position even with the boat sinking and were still up when the boat was recovered.
+The boat sank in water that was 59 feet deep, and witnesses told officials that passengers had not been wearing life preservers.
 There were multiple attempts to save individuals on the boat with people passing on boats, or who had swum from shore tossing them life preservers or pulling them out of the water.

 Injured passengers and crew were sent to Glens Falls Hospital by ambulances from Lake George and the nearby towns of Hague, Warrensburg, and Moreau.
 North Warren Emergency Medical Service (EMS), which incorporates the towns of Horicon and Chester, assisted in the effort.
-The Water Rescue Teams, a part of the Horicon Volunteer Fire Department (VFD), North Queensbury Volunteer Fire Company, and Lake George VFD were also called to the scene.
+The Water Rescue Teams, part of the volunteer fire departments of Horicon, North Queensbury and Lake George, were also called to the scene.
 Officials of Warren County set up a makeshift morgue on the lawn by the lake, while locals helped survivors.